Samarjitsinh Gaekwad

 Samarjitsinh Ranjitsinh Gaekwad (born 25 April 1967) is a cricket administrator and former first-class cricketer.
-Gaekwad is a member of royal family of erstwhile princely state of Baroda in India.
+Gaekwad is a descendant of the erstwhile royal family of the princely state of Baroda in India.

 Early life and family

 Samarjitsinh was born on 25 April 1967 as the only son of Ranjitsinh Pratapsinh Gaekwad and Shubhanginiraje.
 He studied at The Doon School in Dehradun where he simultaneously captained the school's cricket, football and tennis teams.

-After the death of his father in May 2012, Samarjitsinh was crowned as new Gaekwad in a traditional ceremony at Laxmi Vilas Palace on 22 June 2012.
+After the death of his father in May 2012, Samarjitsinh was "crowned" in a traditional ceremony at Laxmi Vilas Palace on 22 June 2012.
 He settled a 23-year-long legal inheritance dispute worth more than ₹20000 crore (~ USD3 billion in 2013) with his uncle Sangramsinh Gaekwad in 2013.
 Through the deal, Samarjitsinh secured ownership of Laxmi Vilas Palace, over 600 acre of real estate near the palace including Moti Bagh Stadium and Maharaja Fateh Singh Museum, several paintings by Raja Ravi Varma as well as movable assets belonging to Fatehsinghrao such as gold, silver and royal jewelry.
 He also obtained control of temples trust that operates 17 temples in Gujarat and in Banaras, Uttar Pradesh.

 Personal life

-Since 2002, Samarjitsinh is married to Radhikaraje, who is from the royal family of Wankaner State; the couple has two daughters.
+Since 2002, Samarjitsinh is married to Radhikaraje, who is a descendant of the erstwhile royal family of Wankaner State; the couple has two daughters.
 The four of them, along with Shubhanginiraje, live in the Laxmi Vilas Palace, which is the largest private residence in India.
 He opened a section of the palace complex as a banquet facility for private ceremonies under his Laxmi Vilas Banquets venture.

 He received the larger portion of the family's fortune in a 2013 settlement.

 Samarjitsinh joined the Bharatiya Janata Party in November 2014, but is inactive in politics as of 2017.